Julie Etchingham: Life and career

 On 31 October 2007, ITV confirmed that in January 2008 Etchingham would move to present the relaunched News at Ten with Sir Trevor McDonald.
 The programme returned on 14 January.
 In June 2009, it was reported in the media that the President of Pakistan, Asif Ali Zardari, had stopped a plane from flying out of Pakistan after he heard Etchingham was running late after an interview between the two.
 In October 2009, it was announced that Etchingham would present a relaunched Tonight programme from early 2010 – with the show airing once a week on Thursday nights.

-In April 2011, Etchingham and Phillip Schofield co-hosted ITV's coverage of the wedding of Prince William and Kate Middleton.
+In April 2011, Etchingham and Phillip Schofield co-hosted ITV's coverage of the wedding of Prince William and Catherine Middleton.
 It was announced in April 2012 that she and Schofield would present the broadcaster's coverage of the Queen's Diamond Jubilee in June.
 In March 2013, she travelled to Rome to provide coverage of the election of Pope Francis for ITV News.

-In March 2015 it was announced that Etchingham would chair a televised leaders debate for ITV ahead of the 2015 general election, the only leaders debate featuring Prime Minister David Cameron to be held that year.
+In March 2015, it was announced that Etchingham would chair a televised leaders debate for ITV ahead of the 2015 general election, the only leaders debate featuring Prime Minister David Cameron to be held that year.
 The programme was called The ITV Leaders' Debate.
 The debate took place on 2 April.
 Andrew Pettie of The Telegraph described Etchingham's presenting style as "composure itself", adding that it was "a bit robotic but this was no bad thing: it was refreshing to see a TV interviewer resolutely refusing to hog the limelight."
 She later co-presented the ITV coverage of the general election with Tom Bradby.
 In October 2015, News at Ten relaunched and returned to the single newscaster format, with former political editor Tom Bradby becoming the programme's new main presenter.
 Etchingham continues on the programme as Deputy Anchor, sharing the role with Rageh Omaar.
 Etchingham also files special reports for the programme.